flameshot-org/flameshot/README.md

 If you want to install in a custom directory you can define the `BASEDIR` variable.

 **Example**:
-You whant to install Flameshot in ~/myBuilds/test.
+You want to install Flameshot in ~/myBuilds/test.
 You would execute the following to do so:
 `qmake CONFIG+=packaging BASEDIR=~/myBuilds/test && make install`

 ### Runtime Dependencies